-Before we can get into the question “Are Knee Sleeves Allowed In Raw Powerlifting?” perhaps we should talk about the difference between Raw and Equipped powerlifting.
+Before we can get into if knee sleeves are allowed in raw powerlifting, perhaps we should talk about the difference between Raw and Equipped powerlifting.

 That will make it easier to see what and why knee sleeves aren’t allowed in some federations.